Sexual Assault Procedures

 Victims of sexual assault are encouraged to contact the police as well as Campus Safety.
 Officers can assist victims in connecting with a variety of community and University services including contacting the Victim Advocate, Counseling Center, transportation to a nurse examiner program, obtaining a personal protection order, or contacting other police agencies in the event that the assault did not occur on campus.

 Victims should be aware that just because they contact Campus Safety, this does not mandate they make an official report.
 Officers will assist victims by notifying them of various options they have in reporting the incident and will respect the choices made by the victim, including non-reporting.
 If the victim wants an investigation, officers will contact appropriate personnel to assist.
 If the victim prefers to speak with a female officer, every reasonable attempt will be made to make one available.

-It is highly recommended that victims seek medical treatment from a nurse examiner program following a sexual assault.
+It is highly recommended that victims seek medical treatment from a nurse examiner program within 96 hours of the sexual assault.
 Nurse examiner programs have the ability to collect the evidence that is necessary for medical and/or forensic evaluation and court testimony if the accused is prosecuted.
 Both Ottawa and Kent counties have nurse examiner programs (see addresses below).
 In some cases, a victim may prefer to be treated at a hospital closer to their home.

 Victims are encouraged to call in advance before going to either location.
 Someone is on call 24-hours a day.